maestro12/mimi-reader/README.md

 Mimi Reader is an Android app that lets you browse 4chan on your phone.

 The current open source release is 7.0.1.
+It is based off of the 7.0.1 release on the play store.
+The latest version of Mimi can always be found on the [Google Play Store](https://play.google.com/store/apps/details?id=com.emogoth.android.phone.mimi).

-Note that the open source version has Google Play services removed as well as ads.
-This may change some functionality.
+*Note that the open source version has Google Play services removed as well as ads.
+This may change some functionality.*

 ### How do I get set up? ###